radiantearth/stac-spec/best-practices.md

 ## Item Practices

-### Field and ID formatting
+### Item IDs

 When defining one's STAC properties and fields there are many choices to make on how to name various aspects of one's data.
 One of the key properties is the ID.
 The specification is quite flexible on ID's, primarily so that existing providers can easily use their same ID when they translate their data into STAC - they just need to be sure it is globally unique, so may need a prefix.
-But the use of URI reserved characters such as `:` or `/` is discouraged since this will result in [percented encoded](https://tools.ietf.org/html/rfc3986#section-2) [STAC API](https://github.com/radiantearth/stac-api-spec) endpoints.
-This isn't a blocker, it just makes the ID's served through API's a bit less parsable.
+But the use of URI or file path reserved characters such as `:` or `/` is discouraged since this will result in [percented encoded](https://tools.ietf.org/html/rfc3986#section-2) [STAC API](https://github.com/radiantearth/stac-api-spec) endpoints and also the [IDs can't be used as file names](#catalog-layout).

+### Searchable Identifiers

-When defining unique fields for search, like constellation or platform, it is recommended that the value consist of only lowercase characters, numbers, `_`, and `-`.
+When coming up with values for fields that contain searchable identifiers of some sort, like `constellation` or `platform`, it is recommended that the identifiers consist of only lowercase characters, numbers, `_`, and `-`.
 Examples include `sentinel-1a` (Sentinel-1), `landsat-8` (Landsat-8) and `envisat` (Envisat).
-This is to provide consistency for search across Collections, so that people can just search for 'landsat-8', instead of thinking through all the ways providers might have chosen to name it.
+This is to provide consistency for search across Collections, so that people can just search for `landsat-8`, instead of thinking through all the ways providers might have chosen to name it.

 ### Field selection and Metadata Linking